-The Registry received 2,858 original campaign financial disclosure reports from PACs in 2010.
-In addition, the Registry received 488 amended campaign financial disclosure reports from PACs in 2010.
-The chart on the previous page shows the breakdown of original and amended campaign financial disclosure reports filed by PACs in 2010.
+The Registry received 1,239 original campaign financial disclosure reports from PACs in 2015.
+In addition, the Registry received 129 amended campaign financial disclosure reports from PACs in 2015.
+The chart above shows the breakdown of original and amended campaign financial disclosure reports filed by PACs in 2015.

-During 2010, PACs were required to file a total of 2,859 campaign financial disclosure reports with the Registry for the six reporting periods.
-Out of the 2,859 disclosure reports required to be filed with the Registry 2,640 were filed timely.
-Certified letters were sent to the remaining 219 PACs.
-Out of 219 late PAC reports for 2010, only one has still not been filed.
-The one outstanding report is for the fourth quarter reporting period.
+During 2015.
+PACs were required to file a total of 1,254 campaign financial disclosure reports with the Registry for the two reporting periods.
+Out of the 1.254 disclosure reports required to be filed with the Registry 1,124 were filed timely.
+Certified letters were sent to the remaining 130 PACs.
+Out of 130 late PAC reports for 2015, 15 have still not been filed.
+As with candidates, PACs who do not timely file may be assessed civil penalties.

-PACs registered with the Registry made contributions totaling \$6,777,264 state candidates during the 2010 reporting vear (Appendix B contains a detailed list contributions made by PACs to candidates).
-As can be seen in the chart, PAC contributions in 2010 were the most they have ever been since the Registry began to track the data in 1996.
-This continues a trend where total PAC contributions seem to vary little over three election cycles before raising in the next election cycle.
+PACs registered with the Registry made contributions totaling \$3,849,317 to state candidates during 2015.
+As can be seen in the chart, PAC contributions in 2015 were almost exactly the same as for 2013, the most they have ever been for an off election year (odd-numbered year) since the Registry began to track the data in 1996.